 I've been an instructor in science and technology for 30 years.
 I got my start teaching at a science camp when I was 16.
 I also taught technology at the high school level for 10 years.
 I am a graduate of robotics engineering from Canadore College, North Bay, Ontario, and conducted research and development for multiple innovations over the years, including work with an Eastern Ontario company producing cool suits and hot suits for harsh environments.
 Our suits were used on board the space shuttle while it was in operation.

 My interests have gone far beyond robotics, having written multiple scientific papers, published in peer reviewed journals and a book, wrote a book on video production, and am currently a railroader, working for Canadian National Railroad in Ontario.
-I produced a video series on how to read Canadian railroad signals which is now being used in conductor courses to instruct the students on how to read the signals.
+My passion is still for teaching and this can be seen even in railroading where I produced a video series on how to read Canadian railroad signals which is now being used in conductor courses to instruct the students on how to read the signals.
 I traveled on the road for ten years with a traveling museum I collected and constructed, speaking on the creation/evolution debate and have produced and hosted a television show on the topic for five years now.